XEDGit/memdetect/README.md

 It can also:
  - show information about malloc and free calls at runtime
- - fail targeted malloc() calls at runtime, for military-grade stability!
+ - fail targeted malloc() calls at runtime, for space-grade stability!

 ## Platforms: